lynn0702/Torchlite/torchlite.md

 Zones abstract out precise positioning of characters and objects but still provide structure, dividing a scene into distinct areas to hang exciting mechanics.

-This zone map shows four distinct zones for an outdoor adventure scene.
+For example, the GM might create a scene with four distinct zones for an outdoor adventure.
 The zones are used to designate the general location of characters in the scene, and have a die rating that can be used to interact with it.

 ##### Dice & Labels

 Assigning die ratings to labels is the heart of using zones.
 The first step is to imagine or sketch out the scene and divide it into two or more areas of varying size.
 Look for parts of the scene with natural boundaries or transition points that can create possibilities for drama or action.
 Then write descriptive labels for each and assign a die rating—the larger the rating, the more impact it can have.

-In our example scene, the four zones are obvious: the Rope Bridge, Mist-Filled Chasm, and on either side the Narrow Trail and Rugged Trail.
+Using our example, the scene might have four obvious zones: the **Rope Bridge**, **Mist-Filled Chasm**, and on either side the **Narrow Trail** and **Rugged Trail**.
 The chasm looms pretty big within the scene with its d12, while the rope bridge and trail zones on either side have d8 each.

 ##### Zone Distinctions

 Use zones as scene distinctions—they even come with the ***Hinder*** SFX.
 Any character within the scene can use a zone's distinction.

-Holding off some bad guys on the Narrow Trail while your friends escape across the Rope Bridge can add its d8 to your pool instead of one of your distinctions.
-When scuffling with bad guys on the Rugged Trail, you could ***Hinder*** the distinction and describe how it’s difficult to keep your footing.
-Rope Bridge can likewise be a help or a hindrance depending on how the character is using it.
+Holding off some bad guys on the **Narrow Trail** while your friends escape across the **Rope Bridge** can add its d8 to your pool instead of one of your distinctions.
+When scuffling with bad guys on the **Rugged Trail**, you could ***Hinder*** the distinction and describe how it’s difficult to keep your footing. **Rope Bridge** can likewise be a help or a hindrance depending on how the character is using it.

 ##### Zone Complications

 Some zones don't contain good things.
 These are zone complications, from flames to toxic gas to a hail of arrows.
 Like zone distinctions, a clever character can add a zone complication die against another character.

-The Mist-Filled Chasm gets a Hazard complication.
+The **Mist-Filled Chasm** gets a **Hazard** complication.
 Getting knocked or thrown into this zone is dangerous and getting taken out may leave you lost in the mists.

 ##### Zone Traits

 Sometimes a zone has a trait that allows it to do something on its own without a character having to act on it.
 This is neither a complication nor a distinction, so the other characters can’t use the trait directly.

-We can give the Rope Bridge a trait called Sway rated at d10.
-The GM can call for a test, rolling Sway d10 in the pool, with failure earning a PC an Off-Balance or Queasy complication.
+We can give the **Rope Bridge** a trait called **Sway** rated at d10.
+The GM can call for a test, rolling **Sway** d10 in the pool, with failure earning a PC an **Off-Balance** or **Queasy** complication.

 ##### Zone SFX

 Spice up zones by giving them SFX.
 These can let zones interact.

-Let’s give the Mist-Filled Chasm a Gust of Wind SFX that lets the GM spend a Ⓟ or step down the chasm’s Hazard to step up the bridge’s Sway.
+Let’s give the **Mist-Filled Chasm** a ***Gust of Wind*** SFX that lets the GM spend a Ⓟ or step down the chasm’s Hazard to step up the bridge’s **Sway**.
 The wind might clear away a little mist, but makes the swaying a formidable d12!

 ##### Targeting Zones

 Zones can be acted upon directly.
 This may attempt to step down or remove a zone complication or add a new one.

-A character might make a test and target the Rope Bridge to create a new Broken Planks zone complication, discouraging pursuit.
+A character might make a test and target the **Rope Bridge** to create a new Broken Planks zone complication, discouraging pursuit.

 ##### Movement & Range

 Characters can usually move freely anywhere within a zone or move to an adjacent zone on their turn.
-Some zones can be a barrier or bottleneck, like the Mist-Filled Chasm funnelling into the bridge.
+Some zones can be a barrier or bottleneck, like the **Mist-Filled Chasm** funnelling into the bridge.

 An obstacle within one or more of these zones may make a test necessary to move zones.
 A particularly large zone might have a complication named something like Great Distance; characters must remove that complication to reach the far side of the zone.